What to consider when taking love on the road…

 - Wear Your Heavy Clothes: Yes, you heard that right.
 If you wear the heaviest of your clothes on the plane, you’re going to save weight in your baggage, meaning you can take with you the things you thought you might have to leave at home.

-In this respect, the cargo hold of a plane can fluctuate in temperature over the course of a long-haul flight, so if you can, keep them in your hand luggage where there is less likely to be such an extreme change in temperature throughout your journey.
+In this respect, the cargo hold of a plane might fluctuate in temperature throughout a long-haul flight, so if you can, keep them in your hand luggage where there is less likely to be such an extreme change in temperature throughout your journey.

 Yes.
 If you’re wishing to take lubes in your hand luggage then remember that due to anti-terrorism laws, you are required to bring with you no liquids that are above 100ml in volume.
-Therefore, the new Durex Carry on Travelling pack is perfect to take away any of those worries.
-Featuring a 12 pack of Durex Extended Pleasure condoms and a 50ml bottle of Durex Play Tingling Gel Lube, it’s hand luggage approved!
+Therefore, you could pack a 100ml bottle of Durex Play Feel Gel Lube, which is hand luggage friendly!

 It’s worth remembering however that your main suitcase doesn’t have such restrictions and you are more than able to take larger bottles of lubricant with you in your checked luggage.
-Passengers are able to take up to 10 containers in their hand luggage.
+Passengers can take up to 10 containers in their hand luggage.

 Whether or not you want to take a vibrator in checked luggage or a more discreet sex toy with you in your carry-on, there are a couple of points that you need to make sure you have addressed.
-At the end of the day, we’re all human, and sexual urges come to us at the most inopportune times; including on holiday.
+At the end of the day, we’re all human, and sexual urges come to us at the most unexpected times - including over the holiday.

-The rule is that as long as you can turn the device on when instructed to do so by an airport security official, the item will be allowed on board.
+The general rule is that as long as you can turn the device on when instructed to do so by an airport security official, the item will be allowed on board.
 If you can’t prove that the sex toy is harmless, it can be removed from your luggage and destroyed.
-This again is to combat terrorism.

 The answer is to keep all intimate items inside your checked suitcase, in a clear plastic bag if possible.
 This is not only more hygienic, but in the event of a random bag search, it saves the customs officer from having to handle all of your sex aids.
 It’s worth noting that UK luggage restrictions state that any ‘tools’ need to be under 6cm in size.
 Whether vibrators fall into that category is up for debate, but it’s something to think about when choosing which of your toys to bring on holiday with you.

 Finally, be aware of any laws or restrictions in the country you are travelling to.
-In India, Saudi Arabia and the United Arab Emirates, sex toys are illegal while in many other parts of the world including parts of Africa and Asia, it is illegal to be gay or lesbian.
+In India, Saudi Arabia, and the United Arab Emirates, sex toys are illegal while in many other parts of the world including parts of Africa and Asia, it is illegal to be gay or lesbian.
+Always check local laws before flying!
 Keep these things in mind when booking your trip.

 So, you’ve arrived at your destination; the weather is wonderful, and your hotel or villa is everything you could have dreamed of.
-If this is your first holiday together, the mood is going to take you to a place of love at some point during your trip, if you get our drift.
+If this is your first holiday together, the mood might take you to a place of love at some point during your trip, if you get our drift.

 The excitement of being in a new place also brings with it some different possibilities.
 Whether you want to spice things up with hotel sex or shower sex, getting frisky on holiday can be such a rush, especially in the early stages of a relationship.